-IAs for online courses could be avoided and will remain at the discretion of the department.
+IAs for online courses could be avoided and will remain at the discretion of the School.

-- 9.24 The online platforms identified could be SWAYAM, NPTEL, Coursera, Edx.org, Udemy, Udacity and any other internationally recognized platforms like MIT online, Harvard online etc. - 9.25 Utilization of one or two credit online courses would be: - 4 week online course 1 credit - 8 week online course / MOOC 2 credits - 12 week online course / MOOC 3 credits - 9.26 Summary of Internal Assessment, Semester End Examination and Evaluation Schedule is provided in the table given below.
+- 9.24 The online platforms identified could be SWAYAM, NPTEL, Coursera, Edx.org, Udemy, Udacity and any other internationally recognized platforms like MIT online, Harvard online etc. - 9.25 Utilization of one or two credit online courses would be:

+4 week online course - 1 credit

+8 week online course / MOOC - 2 credits

+12 week online course / MOOC - 3 credits

+9.26 Summary of Internal Assessment, Semester End Examination and Evaluation Schedule is provided in the table given below.